BinarCode/vue-form-wizard/README.md

 A dynamic wizard to split your forms easier

-Vue-form-wizard is a vue based component with no external depenendcies which simplifies tab wizard management.
+Vue-form-wizard is a vue based component with no external dependencies which simplifies tab wizard management.

 ## Demos:
 Basic [demo](https://jsfiddle.net/bt5dhqtf/97/)